 Penalties and when to get advice

-Deliberate failure to keep the register updated can lead to penalties up to £5,000.
-Small errors can grow into larger compliance problems.
+Deliberate failure to keep the TRS register updated can lead to penalties of up to £5,000.
+Late filing of SA900 returns incurs automatic penalties starting at £100, escalating with further delays.
+Small administrative errors can snowball into larger compliance problems if left unaddressed.

-“Keep records current and seek professional advice when there are property gains or complex income distributions.”
+“Keep records current and seek professional advice when there are property gains, complex income distributions or any situation where you are unsure of the trust’s tax position.”

-- Check whether you have a UTR or a URN—this tells you if tax returns may be needed.
+- Check whether your trust has a UTR or only a URN — this tells you whether tax returns may be needed.

-- Submit the annual declaration by 31 January each year without fail.
+- Submit the annual declaration by 31 January each year without fail, even if nothing has changed.

-- Get advice when there are gains on property or unclear income to avoid under-reporting.
+- Get professional advice when there are gains on property, rental income, or unclear distributions to avoid under-reporting.

 How to close (deregister) a trust with HMRC via TRS